 Activity 1 What do you know about the Code?
-1. The Code is more like a set of guidelines than a law.
-True / False / Maybe 2.
-Every agency staff member is legally bound by the Code.
-True / False / Maybe 3.
-CPD Training on the Code (and other issues) has helped to reduce complaints against WA agents by over 30%.
-True / False / Maybe Se e activity answers s.101.
+1. The REBA a law.
+Code is more like a set of guidelines than True / False / Maybe 2.
+Every ager Code. ncy staff member is legally bound by the True / False / Maybe 3. ing on the Code (and other issues) has educe complaints against WA agents by True / False / Maybe s.101.
 Codes of Conduct